-Due to COVID-19, we are scheduling virtual consultations online.
-Schedule a Consultation by contacting the HelpDesk at 828.227.7487 and we will get you connected to the CFC team quickly!
+We have changed our service model and are meeting with faculty by appointment only, no walk-ins.
+Schedule a Consultation by calling the main office at 828.227.7196 and we will get you connected to the CFC team quickly!

 We support faculty test item writing through sharing of best practices for item construction.

 We help faculty with backwards course design processes – to emphasize the integration between learning outcomes, assessments, activities, and instructional content.
 An educational technologist staffed in the CFC often joins the consultation team to work through questions related to the LMS and software we support.

 We can help you redesign an assignment to minimize student cheating.
 Many of the tactics we recommend can be implemented by faculty within a few days of the assignment start date.
 Others are more strategic and forward-looking.

 Many faculty find students to be reluctant readers yet are dependent on the strong cognitive foundation that close reading produces.
 We share strategies faculty can share with students, such as the evidence-based practice “Think-Aloud Procedure” when students are tasked with researching and reading on the Internet.

 We can read and review an assignment for clarity of purpose, tasks, criteria/assessment, and learning-focused qualities.
 We also offer support for helping transition towards a learner-centered classroom through tools to support student self-assessment, peer assessment, student practice, and portfolio development.

 Faculty often come to us and are unclear where to start.
 We are happy to sit down and simply talk about the challenges you are facing, prior to determining a way forward.